VA Loan Refinance: What You Need To Know

-The VA loan is one of the most popular loan programs in America, providing qualified military homeowners with lower rates and an easy way to decrease their monthly mortgage.
-A VA loan is particularly appealing to eligible veteran and military home buyers because of exclusive benefits, namely, it enables them to buy a home with no down payment or refinance up to 120% of their home.
+The VA loan is one of the most popular loan programs in the U.S., providing qualified military homeowners with lower rates and an easy way to change the terms of their mortgage.
+A VA loan is particularly appealing to eligible veterans, active-duty military service members and surviving spouses because of its exclusive benefits, which include allowing buyers to purchase a home with no down payment or refinance up to 120% of the value of their home.

-However, many service members have questions about the rules and requirements surrounding a VA loan and may not understand how this exclusive benefit works or if you can refinance a VA loan.
-In this article, we’ll be breaking down the refinancing options for VA loans and what each of them have to offer.
+However, those who qualify often have questions about the rules and requirements, such as if and when you can refinance a VA loan.
+Let’s break down the refinancing options for VA loans and explore what each has to offer.

 Can You Refinance Your Home With A VA Loan?

 Yes!
-You have several options when it comes to refinancing your home with a VA loan.
-Later on, we’ll take a look at each of these loan type options, what kind of borrower best suits each, and what their benefits are.
-For right now, let’s cover some other common questions.
+You have several options for a VA home loan refinance.
+Later, we’ll take a look at each of these loan types, the kind of borrower each option is best suited for, and each option’s benefits.
+For right now, though, we’ll tackle some common questions.

 How Soon Can You Refinance A VA Loan?

-To refinance with a VA home loan you’ll have to meet the required waiting period of 212 days or 6 payments’ worth of time – whichever period is longer.
-You can expect this required waiting period regardless of what VA refinancing option you choose.
+To refinance with a VA home loan, you’ll have to meet the required waiting period of 212 days or 6 payments’ worth of time – whichever period is longer.
+You can expect this required waiting period regardless of which VA refinancing option you choose.

 For qualified borrowers with strong credit history and an anticipated long-term stay at their home, refinancing a VA loan can make a lot of sense.
 But why exactly should you refinance with a VA loan?
-Here are some of the benefits that this process has to offer:
+Here are some of the benefits:

-- Lower-than-average interest rates compared to most other loan types: This is based on the loans being a benefit for military personnel.
+- Lower-than-average interest rates compared to most other loan types: Because VA loans are specifically for military personnel, interest rates are reduced.

-- Potential for a lower monthly payment: A lower interest rate could mean a lower payment.
+- Potential for a lower monthly payment: A lower interest rate could mean a lower mortgage payment.

-- No monthly mortgage insurance premium: FHA loans and conventional loans with less than 20% down payment both require monthly mortgage insurance.
+- No monthly mortgage insurance premium: FHA loans and conventional loans with less than a 20% down payment both require mortgage insurance.

-- Ability to take cash out up to 100% of your home’s value: This can help you better accomplish a home renovation or meet your financial goals.
+- The ability to take cash out up to 100% of your home’s value: This can help you better accomplish a home renovation or meet your financial goals.

-- Ability to refinance up to 120% of your home’s value: A VA loan is one of the few loan products that can offer this benefit.
+- The ability to refinance up to 120% of your home’s value: A VA loan is one of the few loan products that can offer this benefit.

-- There are no prepayment penalties: There’s no penalty for paying off your loan early.
+- No prepayment penalties: You won’t face a penalty for paying off your loan early.

-- Foreclosure assistance: Veteran homeowners who find themselves in default can work with the VA for assistance in finding alternatives to foreclosure.
+- Foreclosure assistance: Homeowners who end up in default can work with the VA for assistance in finding alternatives to foreclosure.

-- Ability to roll the funding fee into the refi amount: Remember, there is no funding fee for disabled veterans, eligible surviving spouses or active-duty Purple Heart recipients.
+- The ability to roll the funding fee into the refi amount: There’s no funding fee for disabled veterans, eligible surviving spouses and active-duty Purple Heart recipients.

-When it comes to a VA loan refinance, you’ll have three different options to choose from.
+With a VA loan refinance, you’ll have two options to choose from.
 You can reduce the interest rate on your loan with an interest rate reduction refinancing loan (IRRRL) or get cash-out financing.
-We’ll also touch on when you may be better off refinancing into a conventional loan.
+We’ll also touch on when you may be better off refinancing to a different type of loan.

-Let’s dive deeper into these three types of mortgage refinance to find one which may best suit you and your financial needs:
+Let’s dive deeper into these three types of mortgage refinance possibilities so you can find the one that best suits you and your financial needs:

 VA Streamline Refinance (IRRRL)

-The VA Streamline refinance (IRRRL) – also known as an interest rate reduction refinance loan – is available for homeowners who currently have a VA loan and want to lower their interest rate.
-This type of refinance typically allows for little or no out-of-pocket costs, close faster and with less documentation than an average home loan.
+The VA Streamline refinance (IRRRL) – also known as an interest rate reduction refinance loan – is available for homeowners who have a VA loan and want to lower their interest rate.
+This type of refinance typically allows for little or no out-of-pocket costs, a faster closing and less documentation than the average home loan.

 While the VA doesn’t have specific occupancy requirements for this type of loan, lenders set their own policies.

-- Refinance up to 120% of your home’s value
+- It’s possible to refinance up to 120% of your home’s value.

-- Certificates of Eligibility (and other documentation) is not required
+- A Certificate of Eligibility (and other documentation) isn’t required.

-- You may be able to stabilize your monthly payments if switching from an adjustable or variable loan to a fixed loan
+- You may be able to stabilize your monthly payments if switching from an adjustable or variable loan to a fixed-rate mortgage.

 IRRRL Program Requirements

-If you meet all of the following requirements, you may qualify for an IRRRL:
+If all of the following statements are true for you, you may qualify for an IRRRL:

-- I can certify that I currently live in or used to live in the home converted by the loan
+- I can certify that I currently live in or used to live in the home secured by the loan.

 Additionally, if you have a second mortgage on your home, the holder must agree to make your new VA-backed loan the primary mortgage.